ctabin/libzippp/README.md

   libzippp/lib/libzip-1.1.3
   ```

-2. Extract the file lib/libzip-1.1.3-windows-VS2012-patch.zip.
+2. Extract the file *lib/libzip-1.1.3-windows-VS2012-patch.zip*.
 This file contains
   changes to be done in libzip in order to compile successfully with Visual
   Studio 2012.
 Simply accept the erasing of the files.

-3. Execute the compile.bat (simply double-click on it).
+3. Execute the *compile.bat* (simply double-click on it).
 The compilation should
   go without error.

-4. You'll have a 'dist' folder containing the 'release' and 'debug' folders
+4. You'll have a *dist* folder containing the *release* and *debug* folders
   where you can now execute the libzippp tests.

-5. You can either use libzippp.dll and libzippp.lib to link dynamically the
+5. You can either use *libzippp.dll* and *libzippp.lib* to link dynamically the
-  library or simply use libzippp_static.lib to link it statically.
+  library or simply use *libzippp_static.lib* to link it statically.
 Unless you
   also link zlib and libzippp statically, you'll need the dll packaged with
   your executable.